How To Mount A Flat Screen TV On A Wall

 A good practice is to take several measurements to know exactly where the stud is and how it’s orientated behind the wall.
 Make several markings both vertically and horizontally until certain of the stud’s whereabouts, especially noting where the center is located and where the TV wall mount will need to be attached.

 Align Mounting Template

-	There is a wide variety of wall mounts for flat screen TVs, but they all generally include a mounting template in their installation kit.
-The holes in the mounting template exhibit where to drill the holes in the drywall that will connect the TV wall mount to the stud.
+There is a wide variety of wall mounts for flat screen TVs, but they all generally include a mounting template in their installation kit to make drilling holes simple.

 Align the template with the center of the previously located stud at the desired TV height.
 Use a pencil to mark the location of the top hole on the template on the wall.